-These banks provide loans to 68 associations, which in turn make loans to farmers, ranchers, and other eligible borrowers.
+As of Jan.
+1, 2021, these banks provide loans to 67 associations, which in turn make loans to farmers, ranchers, and other eligible borrowers.
 (See figure 1.)
 All but one of these associations are structured as agricultural credit associations (ACAs) with two subsidiaries - a production credit association (PCA) and a federal land credit association (FLCA).
 The PCA primarily makes agricultural production and intermediate-term loans, and the FLCA primarily makes real estate loans.
 The other remaining association is a stand-alone FLCA.